ernestoarbitrio/django-highcharts/README.md

 `python manage.py collectstatic`

-Write a basic graph (in view.py file or if you want in a graph.py file):
+Write a graph with different series type (in view.py file or if you want in a graph.py file):
 ```
 from highcharts.views import (HighChartsMultiAxesView, HighChartsPieView,
                               HighChartsSpeedometerView, HighChartsHeatMapView, HighChartsPolarView)